 The Company is authorized to issue up to 500,000,000 common shares of beneficial interest, \$0.01 par value per share ("common shares").
 Each outstanding common share entitles the holder to one vote on all matters submitted to a vote of shareholders.
 Holders of the Company's common shares are entitled to receive dividends when authorized by the Company's Board of Trustees.
-As of December 31, 2020, 46,973,473 common shares were outstanding.
+As of December 31, 2021, 48,768,890 common shares were outstanding.

 In December 2017, we established a \$50 million dividend reinvestment and stock purchase plan (the "Prior DRSPP").
-We filed a new \$50 million shelf registration statement for the dividend reinvestment and stock purchase plan (the "Current DRSPP" and together with the Prior DRSPP, the "DRSPPs") on December 22, 2020 to replace the prior program.
+We filed a new \$50 million shelf registration statement for the dividend reinvestment and stock purchase plan (the "Current DRSPP" and together with the Prior DRSPP") on December 22, 2020 to replace the prior program.
 Under the DRSPPs, shareholders may purchase additional common shares by reinvesting some or all of the cash dividends received on the Company's common shares.
 Shareholders may also make optional cash purchases of the Company's common shares subject to certain limitations detailed in the prospectuses for the DRSPPs.
-During the year ended December 31, 2020, we issued 20,512 shares under the Prior DRSPP at a weighted average price of \$8.89, which generated \$0.2 million of proceeds.
-As of December 31, 2020, there were common shares having a maximum aggregate sales price of approximately \$50.0 million available for issuance under the Current DRSPP.
+During the year ended December 31, 2021, we issued 149,666 shares under the Current DRSPP at a weighted average price of \$13.77, which generated \$2.1 million of proceeds.
+As of December 31, 2021, there were common shares having a maximum aggregate sales price of approximately \$47.9 million available for issuance under the Current DRSPP.

-In December 2017, we established an "At-the-Market-Equity" program (the "Prior ATM Plan") whereby, from time to time, we may publicly offer and sell our common shares having an aggregate offering price up to \$100 million by means of ordinary brokers transactions on the New York Stock Exchange (the "NYSE"), in negotiated transactions or in transactions that are deemed to be "at-the-market" offerings as defined in Rule 415 under the Securities Act of 1933, as amended.
+In December 2017, we established an "at-the-market" equity offering program (the "Prior ATM Plan") whereby, from time to time, we may publicly offer and sell our common shares having an aggregate offering price up to \$100 million by means of ordinary brokers transactions on the New York Stock Exchange (the "XYSE"), in negotiated transactions on in transactions that are deemed to be "at-the-market" offerings as defined in Rule 415 under the Securities Act of 1933, as amended.
 We filed a \$100 million registration statement for a new ATM program (the "ATM Plan") on January 5, 2021 to replace the prior program.
 At the same time, the Company entered into a sales agreement with Cantor Fitzgerald & Co., Barclays Capital Inc., BMO Capital Markets Corp., BofA Securities, Inc., BTIG, LLC, Citigroup Global Markets Inc., Regions Securities LLC, Stifel, Nicolaus & Company, Incorporated and Wells Fargo Securities as sales agents.
 In accordance with the terms of the sales agreement, the Company may from time to time offer, and sell shares of its common stock having an aggregate offering price of up to \$100 million.
-During the year ended December 31, 2020, we issued no shares under the Prior ATM Plan.
-As of December 31, 2020, there were common shares having a maximum aggregate sales price of approximately \$100.0 million available for issuance under the ATM Plan.
+During the year ended December 31, 2021, we issued 1,595,528 shares under the ATM Plan at a weighted average price of \$14.13 per share, which generated \$22.5 million of gross proceeds.
+As of December 31, 2021, there were common shares having a maximum aggregate sales price of approximately \$77.5 million available for issuance under the ATM Plan.